mildis/gerrit-update-username/README.md

 $ git push origin HEAD:refs/meta/external-ids
 ```

-If gerrit accepted your changes, flush the caches and tou are done
+If gerrit accepted your changes, flush the caches and you are done
 ```
 $ ssh -p 29418 gerrit.example.com gerrit flush-caches --all
 ```